-Five Cental Asian Countries are consisted of Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan and the land mass of the region extends to a total of 3,987,000㎢ which is 18 times larger than the Korean Peninsula.
+Five Cental Asian Countries are consisted of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan and the land mass of the region extends to a total of 3,987,000㎢ which is 18 times larger than the Korean Peninsula.

 The total population of the region is 71million and among them, approximately 45% are Uzbek.
 In terms of ethnicity, Uzbeks and Kazakhs form a majority while considerable amount of Russians also reside in the region.
 Also, about 310,000 Korean descendants are residing in the Russian and Central Asian area.

 Due to Central Asia’s well known abundance of energy and natural resources the region is often reflected to be “Another middle east.”
-Kazakhstan’s Oil, Uzbekistan and Turkmenistan’s Gas are the main natural resources of the mentioned countries while Kyrgyz Republic and Tajikistan is known to be rich in hydro power.
+Kazakhstan’s Oil, Uzbekistan and Turkmenistan’s Gas are the main natural resources of the mentioned countries while Kyrgyzstan and Tajikistan is known to be rich in hydro power.

 All Central Asian countries have designated Islam as their state religion, but also acknowledge other religions as the Russian Orthodox, providing the right to freedom of religion.